What Are Common Treatments for Psoriasis?

 Pustular psoriasis

-Pustular psoriasis is a rarer form of psoriasis.
-It causes white, pus-filled painful blisters and inflamed or reddened skin.
+This is a rare form of psoriasis.
+It is marked by white, pus-filled painful blisters and inflamed or reddened skin.
 It may appear only in certain parts of the body, such as the hands and feet, or it may cover most of the body.

 Erythrodermic psoriasis

-Erythrodermic psoriasis is also rare and it is an aggressive form of psoriasis.
+This is a rare and aggressive form of psoriasis.
 It causes red and scaly skin over much of your body and can be life-threatening.

-About 30 percent of people who have psoriasis will also develop psoriatic arthritis which causes pain, stiffness and swelling in and around the joints, according to the National Psoriasis Foundation.
+About 30% of people with psoriasis get psoriatic arthritis which causes pain, stiffness and swelling in and around the joints, including the shins.

-Finding the right treatment for psoriasis depends on the type and the severity of the condition, including how much of the body is affected.
+Treatment for psoriasis varies depending on the type and severity of the condition.
+It also depends on how much of the body is affected.

 Topical treatment

 “These are treatments that you apply directly onto your skin,” Dr. Gilbertson says.
-“They come in many different forms, such as creams, lotions, ointments or sprays.
-They come in different strengths, from over-the-counter to prescription strength.”
+“They come in many different forms, such as creams or ointments, lotions, or sprays.
+They come in different strengths, from over the counter to prescription strength.”

-This treatment uses natural (sunlight) or artificial ultraviolet light to help reduce scaling and inflammation.
-“Your doctor may prescribe phototherapy, which is also known as light therapy, either alone or in combination with other treatments,” Dr. Gilbertson explains.
+Also known as light therapy, this treatment uses natural (sunlight) or artificial ultraviolet light to help reduce scaling and inflammation.
+“Your doctor may prescribe phototherapy, which is also known as light therapy, either alone or in combination with other treatments,” Dr. Gilbertson says.

-“UV rays from the sun may improve psoriasis,” Dr. Gilbertson notes.
+“UV rays from the sun may improve psoriasis,” he adds.
 “However, too much sun can also worsen the condition.
 It’s important to consult with your doctor about the safest way to use sunlight as treatment.”

-Oral medicine — such as retinoids, methotrexate and mycophenolate mofetil (CellCept) — may be prescribed for severe psoriasis that does not respond to other treatments.
+Drugs like retinoids, methotrexate, and mycophenolate mofetil (CellCept) — may be prescribed for severe psoriasis that does not respond to other treatments.
 These drugs target the immune system to reduce overactivity.

 “While these drugs can help make you feel better, they can cause serious side effects,” Dr. Gilbertson says.
 “As with any medication, they should be used with caution.
 The goal should always be to find the right treatments with the fewest possible side effects.”